Why You Should Consider Chiropractic Care for Carpal Tunnel Syndrome

 However, there’s some evidence that suggests genetics might play a role in the condition too.
 On the other hand, since a few people have a smaller carpal tunnel than others, they are more likely going to suffer from it.

-Note that, it’s tough to diagnose the condition.
+Note that, it’s tough to diagnose the condition in the carpal region.

 One way to diagnose the condition is with a nerve conduction test.
 This diagnostic test, a nerve conduction test, measures how fast the nerve impulses travel along a nerve.
 The nerve provides sensation to the hand or wrist.
 If the nerve impulses travel slowly, the patient may have pinched nerves in the tunnel which may cause symptoms of carpal tunnel syndrome.